Ministers and Staff

 -want to talk about Dak Prescott and the Dallas Cowboys

 You’ll find John preparing for one of his four adult Bible studies, the confirmation class of youth, or his one adult Sunday School class.
 You could find him as he makes pastoral care calls, writes his sermons, designs worship services, updates this website and social media, and does the desktop publishing of Kavanaugh’s Circuit Rider monthly newsletter.
 You could locate him as he leads the church in the Healthy Church Initiative in order to discover how to best reach out to our neighbors.
 You might find him as he works with other leaders of “For the City,” which is a week of mission projects in June when more than 20 Greenville churches will serve others right here.
 If you look fast, you might see him as he drives their teen-ager Jonathan in John’s red “hot hatch” every school day to campus.
-You could find him wondering if his dissertation committee at U.T.D. will accept the latest version of his dissertation about virtual reality and the faith of The United Methodist Church.
-He and his wife Nicole enjoy watching Designated Survivor and reruns of various police dramas, such as Blue Bloods, especially when the Reagans pray before eating their Sunday dinner.
+You could find him planning his book about virtual reality and the faith of The United Methodist Church.
+He and his wife Nicole enjoy watching reruns of various police dramas, such as Blue Bloods, especially when the Reagans pray before eating their Sunday dinner.

 i came to kavanaugh umc with the desire to share my passion of praising the Lord through music while helping